-- Present I.D. card and pay Copayment (when applicable)
+- present I.D. card and pay Copayment (when applicable);

-- Receive highest level of benefit
+- receive highest level of benefits;

-- · Provider files claims for you
+- provider files Claims for you;

-- Provider accepts insurance payment as payment in full (except Deductible, Copayment and/or Coinsurance amounts)
+- provider accepts insurance payment as payment in full (except Deductible, Copayment and/or Coinsurance amounts);

-- No balance billing
+- no balance billing.

 Using Out-of-network Providers: